 The fruits of the course are already present as achievements of the program participants.
 Recently, 16 teachers have applied to and been selected for the summer course at the Certificate in Teaching English as a Foreign Language (CTEFL) of the American University of Armenia (AUA), which will kick off with an intensive seven-week course in the summer and end in the fall with a teaching practicum in the schools of the teachers.
 They have also received tuition assistance towards the cost of their education provided by AUA.
 The nine-credit course is internally transferable at AUA, which means it can later be used for a TEFL master’s degree program.
 The credits can benefit teachers’ voluntary attestation and qualification upgrades.

-The teachers will soon travel to Yerevan to attend AUA and will be provided with computers upon need to use in their university classes and while teaching at school.
+The teachers will soon travel to Yerevan to attend AUA and will be provided with computers upon the need to use them in their university classes and while teaching at school.

 The English knowledge is moving to another level in Lori, bringing along a wide range of opportunities, a new mindset, culture, and worldview each foreign language contains to the communities of Armenia that need it most.